London's best happy hours

 For those in search of a happy hour where you don’t need to pitch a tent to get served, this table-football bar on Exmouth Market is the place to go.
 Even at the late end of a Friday evening happy hour the vibe’s surprisingly relaxed, with most of the punters – hipster-professionals starting their weekend – outside in a cloud of smoke.
 With an easy-going salsa soundtrack picked by easy-going staff, and Barca and AC Milan scarves hanging amongst the roughspun decor, nobody would blame you for thinking you’re in northern Spain rather than Clerkenwell.
 The beers are international, the tapas unfussy, and if some cocktails are better than others (the caipirinha ticks all boxes; the Jamaican mule lacked the obligatory punch), you’ll let it go because the overall experience is massive bloody fun.
 The same deals are also available at Bar Kick on Shoreditch High Street.

-A cute and cosy underground cocktail cellar in the dead zone near Victoria station injects more excitement into proceedings with a three-hour deal on aperitivo cocktails.
-They’re traditional Italian drinks, from a spritz to a vermouth-spiked Pimlicano.
+A cute and cosy underground cocktail cellar in the dead zone near Victoria station injects more excitement into proceedings with a four-hour deal on aperitivo cocktails.
+They’re traditional Italian drinks, from a spritz to a sbagliato.
 All are served with unlimited nibbles for even more happiness during happy hour.
-Pair this with a soundtrack of gentle Americana from the likes of the Shins and you have yourself a pretty damn civilised happy hour that fits the backstreets of Pimlico perfectly.
+Pair this with a soundtrack of gentle Americana from the likes of the Shins and you have yourself a pretty damn civilised boozeathon that fits the backstreets of Pimlico perfectly.